8 min read

 And most often, semi-automatic packers like our Ergosa packer prove to be a perfect fit.

 And what packing modes does it offer?

-This article is my effort to answer those questions in the simplest way possible.
-By the end of this article, you will understand exactly what an Ergosa packer is, its 3 main packing modes and the benefits each packing mode can offer to your company.
+This VIDEO + ARTICLE is my effort to answer those questions in the simplest way possible.
+By the end of the read, you will understand exactly what an Ergosa packer is, its 3 main packing modes and the benefits each packing mode can offer to your company.

 What is the Ergosa Packer?

 The Ergosa is IMPACK’s semi-automatic folder-gluer packer that optimizes the efficiency, ergonomy and productivity of your case packing process and allows you to push your folder-gluer to its maximum potential.